umairx25/umairx25/README.md

 ### Hi there, I'm Umair 👋

-- 🧑‍🎓 I'm currently an undergraduate CS student at UofT
+- 🧑‍🎓 I'm an undergraduate CS student at UofT
 - 👨‍💻 I'm currently improving my skills in Java and Python
 - 🥬 Working towards completing the [GreenChoice](https://github.com/Ne14k/GreenChoice) android application
 - 📧 Connect with me on [LinkedIn](www.linkedin.com/in/umairx25)